kiniry/objective-c/s093030/assignment5/README.txt

 Language-Integrated Query (LINQ)

-The chosen API for this assignment is Language Integrated Query (LINQ), which is a part of the .NET framework, since version 3.5.
-LINQ extends enumerables by adding query-like  functionality to work with enumerables.
+The chosen API for this assignment is "Language Integrated Query (LINQ)", which has been a part of the .NET framework since version 3.5.
+LINQ extends enumerables by adding query-like functionality to them.
 This includes filtering, ordering, selecting, mapping, extracting and processing tasks.
 The most of the API uses higher order functions in order to do so.

 The architecture of LINQ is defined by a set of standard query operators which are accessible as extension methods for enumerable types.
 The query operators include